grafana/pyroscope/docs/sources/configure-client/grafana-agent/go_pull.md

     ```bash
     grafana-agent-flow run conifguration.river
     ```
-3. Go to http://localhost:4040 and you should see profiles there.
+3. Open a browser to http://localhost:4040.
+The page should list profiles.

 ## Examples